 Abilify Lawsuits

-Abilify lawsuits claim the drug’s manufacturers failed to warn doctors and consumers that their antipsychotic medication could cause compulsive gambling, eating, sex and shopping.
-The defendants reached a confidential settlement in 2019 to settle all cases in the Florida MDL as well as California and New Jersey.
+Abilify lawsuits claimed the drug’s manufacturers failed to warn doctors and consumers that their antipsychotic medication could cause compulsive gambling, eating, sex and shopping.
+The defendants reached a confidential settlement in 2019 to settle all federal cases in Florida and state cases in California and New Jersey.
+Attorneys are no longer accepting Abilify lawsuit cases.

 Board-certified physicians medically review Drugwatch.com content to ensure its accuracy and quality.